tako0614/takomusic/README.md

 ## Status

-The v3 specification is defined in `tako_v3_spec/`.
-Implementation work is planned and tracked in `PLAN.md`.
+The v3 core compiler/evaluator and IR normalization are implemented.
+Renderer plugins and profile-based rendering are still pending.
+See `PLAN.md` for the roadmap.

 ## Example (.mf)